Virginia Ellsworth, DVM

 Rachel joined our team in September 2011.
 You will recognize Rachel by her friendly smile and bubbly personality.
 As one of our outstanding receptionists, Rachel holds a positive attitude due to her love of social interaction and pet care.

-Rachel is a proud mother of a Yorkshire Terrier named Dudley, and a Boxer Mix named Penny.
+Rachel is a proud mother of a Yorkshire Terrier named Dudley, a Boxer Mix named Penny and a Labrador Mix named Buddy.
 She enjoys spending time with her husband and family, trying new recipes, reading and listening to music.

 Rachel Helms, PR & Social Media Manager / Receptionist